 Mastering: Adi Flück, Centraldubs

-Graphics Cover: Šejma Fere
+Artwork: Šejma Fere

 The TIMEZONES podcast series plunges into the world of artists and their practices, asking: What does living and working in culture and the arts involve in different countries, cities and contexts today?
 The artists’ thoughts on their moods, their social, political and intellectual realities and their philosophies (of life) have been worked up into experimental audio collages.